bibanon/bibanon/4chan---The-Crackdown.md

 ### Rumors of conspiracy

 During the GamerGate shitstorm, some anons began to notice that their threads were being deleted.
 At best, the mods were trying to contain them in one thread.
-At worst, the mods were in cahoots with Zoe Quinn herself.
+At worst, the mods had been convinced by Zoe Quinn's sob stories.
 No one really knew what was going on.

 [An alleged /d/ mod made this statement:](http://i.imgur.com/G0eIGQx.jpg)